umangdobhal/umangdobhal/README.md

 * 🎮 Interested in Game Develpment.
 * 👾 Loves to play video games.
 * 📚 I am a fast learner.
-* 📽️ Love to edit gaming clips using DaVinci Resolve
+* 📽️ Love to video using DaVinci Resolve

 ## SKILLS
 * 🧑‍💻 Python